-The design is populated with example text, but it’s time to put your own stamp on the website.
+Designs are populated with example text, but it’s time to put your own stamp on the site.
 You can replace any text simply by clicking on it to edit it.
 You can change font size, add links, and create bullet points.

-The right-hand toolbar is context-sensitive, so the tools and options you’re offered differ depending on what you’re editing.
-Click on the site logo text, for example, and you’re given the option to upload a logo instead of using text.
+The right-hand toolbar is context-sensitive, so tools and options offered differ depending on what you’re editing.
+Click on the site logo text, for example, and you’re given the option to upload a logo instead.
 It’s quite an intuitive system to get used to.

 Step 7: Edit sections and pages